Deploy Kuma on Docker

 kumactl generate dataplane-token \

---tag "kuma.io/service=redis" \
+--tag kuma.io/service=kv \

 --valid-for 720h \

-> $KUMA_DEMO_TMP/token-redis
+> /tmp/kuma-demo/token-kv

-2. Start the Redis container
+2. Start the container

 docker run \